srgk26/EasyPlotting.jl/README.md

   6. Type `julia`  ## Runs Julia within terminal.
   7. Type `include("main_code.jl")`  ## Adds and executes the 'main_code.jl' script.
 Might be slow or throw an 'IOError' the first time.
 Pls repeat the command again if this happens, it will work the second time.

 Now the GUI should run smoothly.
-At the moment, the GUI can only be used to plot once.
-To plot again, kindly go back to Julia and type `include("main_code.jl")` again (or simply press the up arrow shortcut to type the last command).
-In future updates, multiple plots may be able to plotted at once.
+Multiple plots can now be plotted at the same time.
+Just change options as you prefer and click the 'Plot' button when done.

 *Steps 2: If you have all of Python3, Julia and seaborn(Python3) installed, please follow these steps:*